-It is recommended that students meet with their advisors for the first time early in their first semester at the College to discuss goals and to begin long-term planning for your degree program.
-At a minimum, students will meet with their advisor each semester prior to registering for the following semester’s classes.
-Students will also need to meet with their advisor any time they want to make changes to their schedule during a semester (drop/add/withdraw).
+It is recommended that you meet with your advisors for the first time early in your first semester at the College to discuss goals and to begin long-term planning for your degree program.
+At a minimum, you will meet with your advisor each semester prior to registering for the following semester’s classes.
+You will also need to meet with your advisor any time you want to make changes to your schedule during a semester (drop/add/withdraw).

 Changing Degree Programs

 Contacting an Advisor

-Academic advisement is available even for students who do not take classes on the main campus.
-Students can always contact their advisor via phone or email.
+Academic advisement is available for you even if you do not take classes on the main campus.
+You can always contact your advisor via phone or email.
 Also, an advisor from the Student Success and Advisement office holds office hours at each Extension Center several times during the semester.